thatrandomfrenchdude/external_sram_manager/README.md

 ## Hardware
 ### MCU
 The functions are written for use with a Teensy board being programmed using Platformio or Teensyduino.
 The functions can be modified for use with traditional embedded C/C++ by modifying the SPI function calls.
-Current pins are mapped to a Teensy 3.2.
+Current code assumes pins are mapped to a Teensy 3.2.

 ### SRAM Modules
 This code is specifically written for the following chips: